-Entre Deux Mers Bordeaux Value Wine Guide, with a history of the Entre Deux Mers appellation, look at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Entre Deux Mers region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes, histories of the best Entre Deux Mers properties, images, technical information and Bordeaux wine buying tips.
+Entre Deux Mers Bordeaux Value Wine Guide, with a history of the Entre Deux Mers appellation, looks at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Entre Deux Mers region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes, histories of the best Entre Deux Mers properties, images, technical information and Bordeaux wine buying tips.
 For a look at other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 The Entre Deux Mers appellation has 2,400 hectares under vine and close to 10,000 hectares of land in total, making it the largest appellation in Bordeaux.
 There are at least 250 different producers in the Entre Deux Mers region.
 Most estates in the Entre Deux Mers appellation are large, as each chateau has on average close to 60 hectares under vine.
 On average, close to 1 million cases of wine are produced each year in Entre Deux Mers.
 To place the name of the Entre Deux Mers appellation on your label, your wine must be a Bordeaux Blanc.
 Red wines produced from grapes planted in the appellation are sold as either generic Bordeaux, or at their best, Bordeaux Superieur.